Divdude77/Instagram-Page-Automator/README.md

 memeskip is used to skip the first two memes from r/memes as they are announcements.

 # NOTE:
+This bot is completely safe as the instagram account details are stored locally on your device.

 It is better to keep the program running, as submitted_memes list is temporary, and becomes empty everytime the program is stopped.
 Re-running the program without waiting may cause meme repetition.
 If you want to re-run the program, you should wait atleast 3 to 4 hours since you stopped it.
 I hope to prevent this in the future by implementing a .json database support.